 Note that the provision in Article 2(4) of SFTR delegating power to the European Commission to amend the list of exemptions in Article 2(2) merely allows additional public institutions to be exempted from their reporting obligations under Article 4 and their re-use requirements under Article 15.
 It does not remove SFTs transacted with those additional institutions from the reporting obligations of other EU-established or located entities.
 Only transactions with members of the ESCB do not have to be reported under SFTR.
-Thus, SFTs transacted with the Bank of England after the Brexit transition period will-have had to be reported under SFTR by entities established or located in the EU, despite the Bank's exemption under Article 2(4).
+Thus, SFTs transacted with the Bank of England after the Brexit transition period have had to be reported under SFTR by entities established or located in the EU, despite the Bank's exemption under Article 2(4).

-However, parties subject to SFTR in the UK will not have had to report SFTs transacted with ESCB central banks, as these will be exempt under UK SFTR since the expiry of the FCA's Temporary Transitional Powers (TTP) untilon 31 March 2022.
-See recommendation 1.11 and recommendation 1.16.
+However, parties in the UK have had to report SFTs transacted with ESCB central banks under UK SFTR since the expiry of the FCA's Temporary Transitional Powers (TTP) on 31 March 2022.3 See recommendation 1.11 and recommendation 1.16.